Swiss corona protests: conspiracy theories vs political rights

 “Stop Corona Hysteria!”

-In other parts of Europe, Covid-19 has led to events like the burningexternal link of 5G masts, seen as being linked to the virus.
-In Switzerland too, the protests have attracted various disgruntled voices and has led to the term “conspiracy theory” popping up in the media (it has also inspired detailed fact-checking effortsexternal link).
+In other parts of Europe, Covid-19 has led to events like the burning of 5G masts, seen as being linked to the virus.
+In Switzerland too, the protests have attracted various disgruntled voices and has led to the term “conspiracy theory” popping up in the media (it has also inspired detailed fact-checking efforts).

 Why the flowering of such ideas?

-In a 2018 book, “Total bullshit: getting to the heart of post-truth”, Fribourg neuroscientist Sebastian Diguiezexternal link writes how the idea of “bullshit” – defined as a disregard for the idea of truth, rather than a lie as such – is at the centre of a lot of contemporary problems, including conspiracy theories.
+In a 2018 book, “Total bullshit: getting to the heart of post-truth”, Fribourg neuroscientist Sebastian Dieguez writes how the idea of “bullshit” – defined as a disregard for the idea of truth, rather than a lie as such – is at the centre of a lot of contemporary problems, including conspiracy theories.

 Such ideas easily spread in an environment of fake information and scepticism, he tells swissinfo.ch.
 They are often “deliberately vague”, which also makes them very difficult to disprove.
 “They are subject to the law of asymmetry of bullshit: it’s a lot more difficult to disprove than to come up with them in the first place.”

-And often, he adds, rather than being top-down stories invented for political purposes, such theories can spring from the bottom-up, driven by people who go beyond a healthy scepticism to a simple unwillingness to believe any facts they are told.
+And often, he adds, as well as being top-down stories invented for political purposes, such theories can also spring from the bottom-up, driven by people who go beyond a healthy scepticism to a simple unwillingness to believe any facts they are told.

 “Some people just read what confirms what they want to believe,” he says.
 On an individual level, he says, “you have to ask them to explain what they are trying to say, and get them to back it up with an argument.
 On a larger scale, there is fact-checking, there are laws, fake news algorithms, but it’s very difficult to counter.”